SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Background

+This work resides at the intersection of quantum computing, database research, and category theory.
+Category theory provides a mathematically precise formal model to describe the novel encoding mechanism, making the quantum machine learning model more explainable \cite{tull2024compositionalinterpretabilityxai}.
+We assume that the reader is familiar with the basics of quantum computing \cite{Nielsen_Chuang_2010}.
+A recent introduction to quantum computing from the database optimization perspective is presented in \cite{10.1145/3555041.3589404}.
+The comprehensive introduction to practical category theory is \cite{Coecke_Kissinger_2017}.
+Most of the quantum natural language processing research \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021, Miranda_Yeung_Pearson_Meichanetzidis_Coecke_2021, kartsaklis2021lambeq} also introduces the basics of category theory.
+The abstract category theory is presented in \cite{Riehl_2017, MacLane_1978}.

-The theoretical framework we use to represent the SQL queries, their context-free and pregroup grammar representations, and finally, the corresponding circuits are based on category theory \cite{Riehl_2017, Spivak_2014} and especially on the theory of monoidal categories.
-Category theory provides a precise and visual approach to express and rewrite queries, their grammatical representations, and circuits.
+The theoretical background for the quantum machine learning models in QNLP and this article is based on category theory \cite{Riehl_2017, Spivak_2014}, which can be viewed as an alternative to set theory.
+Category theory was initially developed to explain mathematics, making it a conceptually powerful tool.
+It also provides a precise and visual approach to express countless abstract and practical concepts, such as SQL queries, their grammatical representations, and the corresponding circuits.
+As far as we know, this is the first application of category theory to model SQL queries.

-This applied category theoretical approach to modeling is called Distributional, Compositional, and Categorical (DisCoCat) modeling.
-DisCoCat modeling has been used especially in quantum natural language processing \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021, Miranda_Yeung_Pearson_Meichanetzidis_Coecke_2021}.
-Also, quantum mechanics and quantum computing are formalized with diagrammatic process theory \cite{Coecke_Kissinger_2017}.
-To make this paper self-contained, we shortly recall the necessary definitions from category theory \cite{MacLane_1978, Riehl_2017}.
-The encoding mechanism developed in this paper is heavily based on category theory.
-Considering the implementation of our framework, the certain algorithmic principles used in the packages (DisCoPy \cite{Felice_Toumi_Coecke_2021}) come directly from category theory.
+This paper's applied category theoretical approach is Distributional, Compositional, and Categorical (DisCoCat) modeling.
+DisCoCat modeling has been used primarily in quantum natural language processing \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021, Miranda_Yeung_Pearson_Meichanetzidis_Coecke_2021,duneau2024scalable}.
+Also, quantum mechanics and quantum computing are formalized with this type of theory \cite{Coecke_Kissinger_2017}.
+To make this paper self-contained, we briefly recall the necessary definitions from category theory \cite{MacLane_1978, Riehl_2017}.
+While we are developing the mapping from the SQL queries to the quantum machine learning model, we will constantly refer back to these concepts.